 With our hair color, clothing style, the way we talk and walk, we create our personal identity.
 And just like that, your brand identity is that special topping that sets you apart from the rest.
 It includes all the visual elements that customers see, like your color scheme, slogan and logo.
 And that is something you can control, unlike brand identity, where you don’t really have any power.
 Except, your brand identity is what influences your brand image.
+Got it?

 Oh, The Hard Truth

 Want the hard truth?
 There are more touch points of your brand than ever before.
 This means that only by communicating your brand message consistently across all platforms you can stay competitive.
 So whenever and wherever you show up, let it be offline or online, make sure your branding is crystal clear: what’s your message, what do you stand for and what’s your business philosophy.

 Now, let’s cover some of the benefits of consistent branding.
 It will help you to:

 - Give your company a unique personality and identity

 - Differentiate your brand in the enormous large industry